Hunt for Austin bomber frustrated police before breakthrough | New Country 923

 Police found him because he turned his phone back on, McCaul said.

 “He turned it on.
-It pinged, and then the chased ensued,” he said.
+It pinged, and then the chase ensued,” he said.

 Associated Press Writer Sadie Gurman in Washington contributed to this report.